GatoGraphQL/GatoGraphQL/layers/GraphQLByPoP/README.md

 ### Public/private schema managed through Access Control Lists

-From a single source of truth, expose different schemas for different users, managing it through Access Control Lists based on the user being logged-in or not, roles, capabilities, or custom rules.
+From a single source of truth, expose different schemas for different users, managing it through Access Control Lists based on the user being logged-in or not, roles, capabilities, IP, or custom rules.

 ### Field/directive-based versioning